 My identity as a “public scholar” also informs my nonfiction.
 As a professor at a public institution, I have a responsibility not just to advance traditional academic scholarship, but also to communicate a large body of knowledge in a way that critically engages a broader citizen audience in the discussion of the real-world environmental crises we face.

-In my forthcoming book, A Regular Day for the Moon: Culture and Everyday Nature, I am exploring the “nature” that culture has disguised and distanced in our everyday lives.
+In my newest book Out of the Woods: Seeing Nature in the Everyday, I explore the “nature” that culture has disguised and distanced in our everyday lives.
 The infrastructure of civilized life has so corralled and seemingly controlled nature – energy, water, food, insects, weather, wildlife – that it’s fairly easy never to think of or consider the natural world.
 Thus, I want to view everyday nature through the ideological lens of ecocentrism; this elevates the position and value of the non-human and shifts consideration from one (humans) to many (all species and systems).
 I’m also questioning boundaries between “urban” and “wild” (what some call the nature-culture divide) in our daily interactions with the beyond-human world.

 Here are some essays I’ve published.